Update: more insurers now offer COVID-19 medical travel insurance, we’ll update this post shortly.

-Two insurers have announced that their medical travel insurance plans will now cover COVID-19, despite Canada’s travel advisory.
+Two insurers have announced that their medical travel insurance plans will now cover COVID-19, despite Canada’s travel advisory (and we’ve added a third one).
 This is amazing news for those who prefer international travel—and something we told you would happen more quickly than what many pessimists wanted you to believe (we’ve seen so many people say that insurance wouldn’t be available for months, based on nothing factual at all).

 Last week, after 4 months of advising everyone not to travel, Flytrippers gave an update and recommended safe and responsible travel within Canada, if it makes sense in your situation.

 For international travel… one of the biggest hurdles is now a thing of the past: COVID-19 medical travel insurance is finally available.

 This is very recent news so we’ll go over it very quickly and we’ll then give you a lot more info soon when we publish our upcoming ultimate guide to travel insurance (sign up for our free newsletter to never miss a thing).

 There are a few conditions of course, which I’ll detail below… but the most important thing is that you’ll be covered if you get sick from COVID-19 on a trip.
 This is great news as it at least gives you options, as Canadians were among the only ones who couldn’t get COVID-19 insurance.